 - Specific dates: Return or arrival dates can be dangerous in the hands of an enemy.
 If you are sharing dates over email or on social media, consider developing a “code” with your service member.

 - Location: Avoid sharing details related to location — like where your service member is deployed or where you’re living.
 Encourage everyone to disable mapping and location services on phones, computers and other devices.

 - Casualties: Each branch of service has a procedure for notifying families about the casualty of a service member.
 If you receive information about a casualty in your service member’s unit, never share those details on social media or on other online platforms.

-- Unit specifics: Your service member may share certain sensitive details about their unit in confidence, including unit morale or personnel problems.
+- Unit specifics: Your service member may share certain sensitive details about their unit in confidence including unit morale, personnel problems, capabilities, activities, force readiness or supply shortages.
 Avoid discussing these topics in public places, online or with members of the media.

 - Privacy settings: Some blogs and many social media platforms will allow you to enable security settings that limit who is able to view what you post.
 Before using social media sites, understand your settings and limits on who can access this information, especially if you’re discussing deployment.